btj/jlearner/language.md

 For array components, there is no corresponding declaration.

-Consider the following snapshot from an execution in the JLearner environment of an example program that uses a recursive method `sum` to ompute the sum of the values stored by a linked list:
+Consider the following snapshot from an execution in the JLearner environment of an example program that uses a recursive method `sum` to compute the sum of the values stored by a linked list:

 <img src="linked_list_sum_recursive.png"></img>